-The Physician Assistant Leadership and Learning Academy (PALLA) is actively recruiting individuals interested in pursuing a career as a Physician Assistant (PA) academic in higher education to join the future 2021-2022 PALLA faculty fellow cohort.
-The PALLA fellowship is a unique opportunity for practicing PA’s to engage in a structured, professional development training program using active-learning experiences and case-based design to develop the essential skills needed by a PA faculty member in the areas of teaching, scholarship and service.
+The Physician Assistant Leadership and Learning Academy (PALLA) is actively recruiting individuals who are interested in pursuing a career as a Physician Assistant (PA) academic in higher education.
+Now in its fifth year, the PALLA fellowship is a unique opportunity for practicing PAs to engage in a 10-month, structured, professional development training program using active-learning experiences and case-based design to develop the essential skills needed by a PA faculty member in the areas of teaching, scholarship and service.

-The fellowship consists of virtual seminars, workshops and individual-group mentorship delivered by an interprofessional team of educators/scholars.
-Learning modules include topic areas such as adult learning theories, curricular design and development, instructional strategies, learning assessments, best practices in simulation, PA program accreditation, the scholarship of teaching and learning and academic leadership within PA education.
+Fellows will participate in virtual seminars, workshops and individual-group mentorship delivered by an interprofessional team of educators/scholars, exploring important topic areas such as adult learning theories, curricular design and development, instructional strategies, learning assessments, best practices in simulation, PA program accreditation, the scholarship of teaching and learning, and academic leadership within PA education.

 PALLA is centrally located at the University of Maryland, Baltimore (UMB).
-UMB is the founding campus of the University System of Maryland, opening in 1807, and serves as Maryland’s public health, law, and human services university.
+UMB is the founding campus of the University System of Maryland and serves as Maryland’s public health, law, and human services university.
 UMB is uniquely positioned to apply principles of innovation and entrepreneurship to advance health and social equality.